Advanced-Computer-Lab-2022/Ninjas/README.md

 **GET** `localhost:8000/didRateInstructor?userId={}&instructorId={}`

-This route is to check if the user had rated the instructor or not.
+This route is to check if the user had rated the instructor before or not.

 The response will be either: